 At World Leadership School, we offer three main avenues of Teacher Professional Development: In-Service Workshops, one-on-one coaching through our Virtual Teacher Institute, and Educator Travel programs.
 Each school is different, and therefore we employ different teacher training strategies according to each context.
 Often, we use one strategy to support another — an In-Service Workshop, for example, will allow us to identify a small group of motivated teachers who will then receive year-long coaching in the Virtual Teacher Institute.

-The best way to learn about Teacher Professional Development and training is to schedule a call with Jennifer D. Klein, our Director of Educator Development.
+The best way to learn about Teacher Professional Development and training is to schedule a call with Shayna Cooke, our Director of Educator Development.

 Our interactive workshops leverage the faculty’s passions and help all teachers globalize their courses in relevant and meaningful ways.
 World Leadership School offers the following range of workshops on global learning, which can be blended and tailored to the needs of a particular school:

 - Best Practices in Global Learning (all disciplines and grade levels)